Transparent dark purple Travel Guide by Insurte logo

 2022 had the highest rejection rates in the past 10 years.
 17.9% of all Schengen visa applications, globally, were denied.

-However, since 2022, rates have dropped every year.
+However, since 2022, rates have dropped every year until this year, when they were flat (14.8% two years in a row).
 That said, they are still higher than they were pre-pandemic.

 Applications from US residents